 After more testing, she was diagnosed with serous otitis media and benign paroxysmal vertigo of childhood.
 Her doctor said that the episodes may intensify or remit.
 He also relayed to her parents that this type of vertigo often precedes the onset of migraines later in life.
 He suggested that she avoid things that aggravate the condition such as teeter-totters, merry-go-rounds, or other games that involve spinning.
-Checking in on her over the next year revealed that she continued having vertigo in the following month but then it resolved on its own.
+Checking in on her over the next year revealed that she continued having the symptom in the following month but then it resolved on its own.
 And she did not develop headaches.

 In this case, vertigo went away without any further intervention.
 However, this is not true in all cases.
 Sometimes a professional may have to be consulted because there is an underlying problem that needs to be addressed.
 A good place to begin is by seeking the care of an upper cervical chiropractor.

 The underlying source of spinning sensation, even in children, is often due to a misalignment in the bones of the upper cervical spine.
 This can happen due to a blow to the head or neck or a simple trip and fall.
 Some children even have damage due to the birthing process because of the way the neck was turned.
 This can take a few years to develop into vertigo or other health problems.
 The C1 and C2 vertebrae are designed to protect the brainstem from damage.
 But if they move out of alignment, they can actually put the brainstem under stress and cause it to malfunction.
 If the brainstem tells the brain that the body is in motion when it is not, vertigo can ensue.

 In order to correct this problem, we use a very gentle method that is safe for both children and adults.
 Rather than popping or cracking the spine or neck, we encourage the bones of the neck to realign themselves more naturally.
 This results in a longer-lasting adjustment, helping your child find Farmington, MI vertigo relief and get back to living a happier and healthier life as soon as possible.